General Terms and Conditions of Delivery of

 Article 7: Delivery, delivery terms

-3. The risk concerning the Items to be delivered shall pass to the Other Party at the time of delivery.
-This is the moment that these Items to be delivered will leave the premises, the warehouse or the shop of the User, or the moment that the User has informed the Other Party that it may collect the Items.
+3. The risk concerning the Items to be delivered shall pass to the Buyer at the time of delivery, which shall be the earliest of a) the moment that the Items leave the premises, warehouse or shop of the Company, or b) the moment that the Company has informed the Buyer that it may collect the Items.